 I start at Drottninggatan (Queen’s Street), the central hub.
 I’m going to call this city-centre island.
 It’s a pedestrianised Oxford Street with a cluster of H&Ms at its heart and most importantly it’s where my walking tour starts, outside Sergels Torg.

 The guide tells us that if we follow Queen’s Street one way, we’ll reach Observatorielunden park where the fictional character Karlsson on the Roof lives.
-I’ve never heard of him so I don’t want to go that way.
+I’ve never heard of him so I won’t go that way.
 If we go in the other direction we’ll go towards the Old Town, which is where we’re heading.